+- c.
 During the quarter ended June 30, 2006, 102 was served with a Statement of Claim ("Claim") by the purchaser of the land and building at Hanna Avenue, seeking damages in the amount of \$986.
-The Company is indemnified for such matters under the terms of the purchase and sale agreement mentioned above.
-Management believes that it is too early to determine the ultimate outcome of these proceedings and that the claim is without merit.

-- c.
-During the quarter ended March 31, 2007, the Company paid \$52 (2006 \$33) to a director of a wholly owned subsidiary company for services rendered to the Company in his capacity as an executive officer. - d.
+During the quarter the lawsuit was dropped by the plantiff and a mutual release was signed, at no cost to Electrovaya. - d.
+During the quarter ended June 30, 2007, the Company paid \$45 (2006 \$41) to a director of a wholly owned subsidiary company for services rendered to the Company in his capacity as an executive officer. - e.
 During the year ended September 30, 2006, the Company was served with a Statement of Claim for \$1,100 by an executive officer related to an automobile accident involving one of the Company-owned automobiles.
-The Company is fully insured for the amount of the claim. - e.
+The Company is fully insured for the amount of the claim. - f.
 Pursuant to a termination of employment agreement between the Company and the co-founder and former Chief Technology Officer of the Company, the Company is obligated to pay 130 biweekly instalments totalling \$448 beginning September 2006.
 In the event of a change in control, insolvency or wind-up of the Company, all amounts become due and payable immediately.
 The Company has accounted for the present value of the expected future payments of \$394 as a charge to income during the year ended September 30, 2006.
-Payments totalling \$28 were made during the quarter ended March 31, 2007, while accretion expense was \$7.
+During the quarter ending June 30, 2007, the Cdn\$ 27.